Photo Credit: Nick Hibbard

 #3.
 Social Media Presence

 I’m not going to reinvent the wheel here.
-Bud Elliott, the National Recruiting Director for SBNation, has done an excellent job of explaining this point for me, even giving an example of what your Twitter Profile should look like.
+Bud Elliott, a National Recruiting Editor for 247, has done an excellent job of explaining this point for me, even giving an example of what your Twitter Profile should look like.
 But, to recap:

 - Be open & honest